-Data mining also incorporates searching for wide data sets to establish correlations, anomalies, and patterns that result in actionable information.
-For instance, weather forecasting, in which data mining methods form its basis.
-The process requires analysis of historical data to discover patterns and forecast weather conditions depending on climate, time of the years, and other aspects.
+It also incorporates searching for wide data sets to establish correlations, anomalies, and patterns that result in actionable information.
+For instance, weather forecasting requires analysis of historical data to discover patterns and forecast weather conditions depending on climate, time of the years, and other aspects.

-Also, data mining offers numerous opportunities for entities as it has descriptive and predictive powers.
+Also, it offers numerous opportunities for entities as it has descriptive and predictive powers.
 The technology enables the business to forecast the future and make it more profitable.
-For example, a retail industry can access and analyze past sales patterns and customer behavior through data mining processes.
-This will be useful for business decision-making on the direction to take or stick with and future products and services.
+For example, a retail industry can access and analyze past sales patterns and customer behavior which helps in business decision-making.

 You may be tempted to assume data mining has begun recently since it is often related to new technology.
-Nevertheless, data mining has a lengthy history.
-Data mining has existed for over a century and is not a digital era invention.
-The discipline started with early data mining methods of Regression Analysis and Bayes’ Theorem used in identifying data patterns.
+Nevertheless, we are looking at more than a century old rich legacy.
+The discipline started with Regression Analysis and Bayes’ Theorem used in identifying data patterns.

 Increasing technological power and data set complexity has resulted in evolutions of data mining from disks and tapes to massive databases and improved algorithms.
-By the late 80s, management information system communities, data analysts, and statisticians had begun using data mining.
+By the late 80s, management information system communities, data analysts, and statisticians depended on it.

 Data mining was now a well-understood technique by the end 1990s.
 An organization could now record customer data and purchases.
 The mining of the resulting data provided knowledge of clients’ purchasing patterns.
 Over the last decades, data mining’s popularity has grown continually.

-Understanding the data mining process will give you a deeper understanding of how data mining works.
+Understanding the process will give you a deeper knowledge on its workings.

 Collection: Data is gathered, organized, and moved in the data warehouse.
 It is then stored and managed in the cloud or in-house servers.